 CSAT surveys are the standard way to gauge the happiness of the customer with your product or service.
 They give customers a voice.
 CSAT data can be qualitative and/or quantitative.
 There are customer satisfaction survey designs that gauge the emotional CSAT on a figurative scale, as well as those that calculate definite numeric scores.
 But what kind of CSAT survey gets you reliable responses and data?

-Think about it – would you be more inclined to respond to a sleek, simple, and straightforward survey or a cluttered, complex, and convoluted one?
+Think about it – would you be more inclined to respond to a sleek, simple, and straightforward online survey or a cluttered, complex, and convoluted one?
 Most (if not all) people will understandably prefer the former.

 And take the opposite perspective – you are the survey maker.